praveek/launch.en/help/launch-reference/publishing/builds.md

 * Module code provided by extension developers as part of an extension
 * Custom code provided by Launch users

-**Note:** If your module code and custom code are already minified, Launch minifies it again.
+>[!NOTE]  If your module code and custom code are already minified, Launch minifies it again.
 This second minification doesn't provide additional benefits, but it doesn't cause any harm and it makes Launch less complex and easier to maintain.

 Any client-side code provided in Launch points to the minified version of code, as seen in the file names, which follow the standard naming convention for minified files: